MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 Microsoft updates the Office 365 IP address and FQDN entries at the end of each month.
 Out-of-band updates are sometimes published due to support incidents, security updates or other operational requirements.

 The data for each published instance is assigned a version number, and the version web method enables you to check for the latest version of each Office 365 service instance.
-We recommend you check the version not more than once an hour.
+We recommend that you check the version not more than once an hour.

 Parameters for the version web method are: